 The York launch was held at Jacob's Well, York.
 Both Pauline and Jo performed acted readings.
 They were joined by Rose Drew and Alan Gillott, with Alan Smith and Claire Campbell-Patel also reading from their recent novels.

 The London Launch of Poetic Justice took place at Samlan’s offices in the City.
 Pauline and Jo performed acted readings at a Hospitality event organised by a prominent Finance company, who made them most welcome and provided excellent refreshments!

 Sunday 24th June: ‘Five Poets’ (Graft Poetry)

-As a featured poet Pauline read at the Graft Poetry 'Five Poets' event at the Manor House, Ilkley, together with the American poet Jefferson Holdridge, Andy Boobier, Chris Bridge and Nicholas Bielby.
-All have been recently published by Graft.
+As a featured poet Pauline read at the Graft Poetry 'Five Poets' event at the Manor House, Ilkley, together with the American poet Jefferson Holdridge, and Andy Boobier, Chris Bridge and Nicholas Bielby.
+All had been recently published by Graft.

 Tuesday 8th May: Grey Hen Poetry Competition